-Koh Samui (Nathon Pier) ferry port in Koh Samui Island is served by a number of ferry routes with crossings to Chumphon (Matapon Pier), Koh Tao (Mae Haad Pier) & Koh Phangan (Thong Sala Pier) available.
-With a selection of up to 28 Sailings Weekly, the port of Koh Samui (Nathon Pier) connects Koh Samui Island with Thailand, Koh Tao Island & Koh Phangan Island.
+Koh Samui (Nathon Pier) ferry port in Koh Samui Island is served by a number of ferry routes with crossings to Koh Tao (Mae Haad Pier), Koh Phangan (Thong Sala Pier), Surat Thani City & Donsak (Laem Thuat Donsak Pier) available.
+With a selection of up to 28 Sailings Weekly, the port of Koh Samui (Nathon Pier) connects Koh Samui Island with Koh Tao Island, Koh Phangan Island & Thailand.

-Sailing durations range from 45 minutes on the Koh Phangan (Thong Sala Pier) service to 6 hours 30 minutes on the Chumphon (Matapon Pier) service.
+Sailing durations range from 30 minutes on the Koh Phangan (Thong Sala Pier) service to 2 hours 15 minutes on the Surat Thani City service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Koh Samui (Nathon Pier) fare search.

 Koh Samui is the third largest island belonging to Thailand, laying off the coast of Thailand’s mainland.
 The port lays on the southwest coast of the island with the town centre within a 10-15 minute walk from the landing pier; for those not wishing to travel on foot there is also a taxi rank directly outside the port.
 Away from the port, the easiest and cheapest way to get around the island is by songthaew (a covered pick-up truck type vehicle that serves as a local bus) which are seen frequently and can be flagged down from the side of the road.
 The majority of the population live in the town surrounding the port, Nathorn, though the major sights are found scattered around the island.